 - Select a task: Choose a task that you need to get done.

 - Set a timer: Set a timer for 25 minutes, which is considered one Pomodoro interval.
 You can use a physical timer, a time app, or a Pomodoro technique app.

 - Work on task: Focus exclusively on the chosen task for the entire 25-minute interval.
 Avoid any distractions or interruptions.

-- Repeat: After the short break, start another Pomodoro by setting the timer for another 25 minutes work interval.
+- Repeat: After the short break, start another Pomodoro by setting the timer for another 25-minute work interval.
 Repeat this cycle until you have completed 4 Pomodoros.